devsecurity-io/dns-tools/dns-zone-transfer-to-csv/README.md

 - TSIG protected zone transfers are not yet supported.

-In case you have modified `dns-zone-transfer-to-csv` to support more record types please share it with the community and create a pull request.
+In case you have modified `dns-zone-transfer-to-csv` to support more record types, please share it with the community and create a pull request.

 ## Contributing

-If you consider `dns-zone-transfer-to-csv` to be useful and would like to contribute please create a pull request.
+If you consider `dns-zone-transfer-to-csv` to be useful and would like to contribute, please create a pull request.
 This especially makes sense if you are facing the following error message:

 `Record type not implemented.`